 If you want to occasionally babysit for a friend or family member that's fine.
 But all too often I see full-time babysitters being taken advantage of by people they know, just because they're the go-to babysitting person.

-If you babysit kids for 8 hours every weekday, the last thing you want to do is be volunteered to do the same thing in evenings and on weekends too!
+If you babysit kids for 8 hours every weekday, the last thing you want to do is be volunteered to do the same thing in the evenings and on weekends too!

-Often having family or friends have you watch their kids for a couple of hours might be more skill than is necessary when a part-time teenage babysitter could do the job just as well.
+Often having family or friends have you watch their children for a couple of hours might be more skill than is necessary when a part-time teenage babysitter could do the job just as well.

 You shouldn't take on free babysitting jobs just out of guilt.
 Especially if you don't enjoy it.